MetaMask/core/packages/transaction-controller/README.md

 # `@metamask/transaction-controller`

-Stores transactions, keeping track of statuses on a periodic basis, and manages interactions such as approval and cancellation.
+Stores transactions alongside their periodically updated statuses and manages interactions such as approval and cancellation.

 ## Installation